Tony Battie: Personal life

 In September 2000, Battie's then teammate, Paul Pierce, was stabbed at the Buzz Club, a late night dance club in the Boston Theater District; Battie and his brother saved Pierce by rushing him to a nearby hospital.
 After retiring, he moved back to Dallas.
-His nephew, Dawson Battie, is widely considered a top prospect.
+His nephew, Dawson Battie, is widely considered a top prospect in the high school class of 2027.